-Editor’s Note: In conjunction with Ford’s Theatre’s play Come From Away, Kenneth Foote, Professor of Geography at the University of Connecticut and author of Shadowed Ground, discusses the context of places that have been involved in tragedies.
+Editor’s Note: In conjunction with the pre-Broadway production of Come From Away at Ford's Theatre, Kenneth Foote, Professor of Geography at the University of Connecticut and author of Shadowed Ground, discusses the context of places that have been involved in tragedies.
 In Part 1, Foote discussed sites related to the terrorist attacks of September 11, 2001.
 Here, Foote discusses comparisons between Ford’s Theatre and other sites of tragedy.

 FT: After the Lincoln assassination, Ford’s Theatre went through a series of uses—federal office building, federal records storage, museum dedicated to the life of Lincoln—before the theatre was restored to its 1865 appearance and once again housed live productions, beginning in 1968.
 In other words, it took more than a century before Ford’s was returned to its original use, albeit with theatrical performances explicitly intended to honoring Lincoln’s love of the performing arts.
 Could you provide an example of a site that has gone through a similar cycle following a tragedy?